SKantar/GraphicEditor/README.md

 ##  Standard Run Instructions (For Developers)

-Follow These instructions if you wish to run G Switch and modify the source code as well.
+Follow These instructions if you wish to run Graphic Editor and modify the source code as well.

 **Prerequisites:**